okta/okta-sdk-dotnet/docs/NetworkZoneApi.md

 Create a Network Zone

-Creates a new network zone. * At least one of either the `gateways` attribute or `proxies` attribute must be defined when creating a Network Zone. * At least one of the following attributes must be defined: `proxyType`, `locations`, or `asns`.
+Creates a Network Zone * For an IP Network Zone, you must define either `gateways` or `proxies`. * For a Dynamic Network Zone, you must define at least one of the following: `asns`, `locations`, or `proxyType`. * For an Enhanced Dynamic Network Zone, you must define at least one of the following: `asns`, `locations`, or `ipServiceCategories`.

 ### Example
 ```csharp